Acronis

 Acronis International GmbH is a Swiss global technology company specializing in cybersecurity and data protection software.
 Headquartered in Schaffhausen, Switzerland, the company develops solutions for backup, disaster recovery, endpoint management, and cybersecurity for managed service providers (MSPs), small- and medium-sized businesses (SMBs), and enterprise IT environments.
 In 2025, Swedish private equity firm EQT acquired a majority stake in Acronis.

 Acronis products support platforms such as Microsoft 365, Google Workspace, AWS, and Azure.

 History

-Acronis was founded in 2003 in Singapore by Serg Bell, Stanislav Protassov, and Ilya Zubarev as a spin-off from SWsoft (later known as Parallels), initially focusing on disk imaging and backup with its flagship product, Acronis True Image.
+Acronis was founded in 2003 in Singapore by Serg Bell as a spin-off from SWsoft (later known as Parallels), initially focusing on disk imaging and backup with its flagship product, Acronis True Image.
 It was incorporated in Switzerland in 2008.

 The company expanded through acquisitions, including GroupLogic in 2012, BackupAgent and nScaled in 2014.
 According to the company, Acronis True Image 2017 New Generation was the first personal backup software to include behavioral-based anti-ransomware protection through its “Acronis Active Protection” feature, along with blockchain-based file notarization via “Acronis Notary.”

 Further acquisitions included 5nine Software in 2019, and DeviceLock and CyberLynx in 2020.
 That same year, Acronis launched its Cyber Protect platform, integrating backup and cybersecurity.
 The company supports integrations with platforms such as ConnectWise and Microsoft Azure.